 Purchasing a vehicle is often a stressful endeavor, especially when it comes to determining whether or not a vehicle you’re interested in is appropriately priced.
 There are myriad factors that come into play, such as fuel efficiency, weight, even style; it would thus be useful to have a means of estimating a vehicle’s worth based upon its attributes.
 Armed with such information, an individual could gain the upper hand in negotiation on price.

-Using the data from the 1985 Ward’s Automotive Yearbook, which itself is collected from three other sources – 1985 Model Import Car and Truck Specifications (1985 Ward's Automotive Yearbook); Personal Auto Manuals (Insurance Services Office, 160 Water Street, New York, NY 10038); and Insurance Collision Report (Insurance Institute for Highway Safety, Watergate 600, Washington, DC 20037) – our goal was to investigate the data, find the significant determinants of the vehicle’s price, then use those factors to build a model that would be able to reasonably predict the price of a given vehicle.
+Using the data from the 1985 Ward’s Automotive Yearbook, which itself is collected from three other sources – 1985 Model Import Car and Truck Specifications (1985 Ward's Automotive Yearbook); Personal Auto Manuals (Insurance Services Office, 160 Water Street, New York, NY 10038); and Insurance Collision Report (Insurance Institute for Highway Safety, Watergate 600, Washington, DC 20037) – our goal was to investigate the data, find the significant determinants of the vehicle’s price, then use those factors to build a model that would be able to reasonably predict the price of a given make of vehicle.

 Exploratory Analysis